-The emergency situation we see on television such as natural disaster, illness and job retrenchment are daily events happening to real people.
+The emergency we see on television such as natural disasters, illness, and job retrenchment are daily events happening to real people.
 The question isn’t whether we are earning enough, but rather are we saving enough for the rainy days.

-How many of us are actually ready to make immediate financial decision in order to save a life or to protect our valuable assets?
-To be able to cater for that, we have to start saving today.
+How many of us are ready to make an immediate financial decision to save a life or to protect our valuable assets?
+To be able to cater to that, we have to start saving today.
 Even if the amount is small, allocating 100 dollars each month is a good start to create an emergency reservoir.

 Once you are doing it regularly, you might consider increasing your savings per month or create new funds for pension or mortgage that garner higher investment return.
 The key point is, the earlier you save, the better prepared you’ll be.
 Avoid being stuck like those in the sandwich generation.